 Monday, 4 November, 2013 - 22:13

-New Internet ventures are offering to “lend” digital books based on subscription models that brick and mortar lending libraries in England invented in the 19th Century.
-For $X dollars per time period subscribers gain access to vast collections of backlist and self-published books at less cost and with none of the complications of purchasing the physical artifacts.
-Publishers Weekly recently reported on Oysterbooks.com and Scribd.com, but there are many other services in niche genres...
+Co-author, Gerald M. Levine New Internet subscription libraries are offering to “lend” digital books based on subscription models that brick and mortar lending libraries in England invented in the 19th Century.
+For $X dollars per time period subscribers gain access to vast collections of backlist and self-published books at less cost and with none of […]

 Wednesday, 10 April, 2013 - 12:40

-The Copyright Act of 1976 decrees that the author shall have a right exercisable only once for each separate literary work under exclusive license and for a brief window of time after 35 years from the date of a work’s publication to terminate a license.
-(There are some qualifications to this, but not necessary to explain the concept).
-There are two provisions concerning statutory termination, one [Section 304(c)] relates to literary works published prior to...
+Co-author, Gerald M. Levine Terminating exclusive licenses after the passage of time is a statutory right.
+The Copyright Act of 1976 decrees that the author shall have a right exercisable only once for each separate literary work under exclusive license and for a brief window of time after 35 years from the date of a […]

 Sunday, 31 March, 2013 - 12:44

-The publishing world is a vortex of change.
-There has been a steady flow of news reports, court filings by the Department of Justice, judicial decisions followed by settlements, merger announcements, controversial contract terms for new digital imprints and much more besides.
-We find publishers, brick and mortar bookstores, and distributors all trying to adjust their business models to respond to revolutionary changes in the production and distribution of...
+C0-author Gerald M. Levine The publishing world is in a time of change.
+A vortex of change for book publishing models.
+There has been a steady flow of news reports, court filings by the Department of Justice, judicial decisions followed by settlements, merger announcements, controversial contract terms for new digital imprints and much more besides. […]

 Friday, 15 February, 2013 - 10:03

-Productive authors increase in status and over time become recognized by the general public as the source of their literary works.
+Co-author, Gerald M. Levine Productive authors increase in status and over time become recognized by the general public as the source of their literary works.
 At the beginning of a career authors simply start out as names.
 They become brands when readers recognize them as sources for goods and services in a trademark sense.
-Names can acquire value separate from the individuals who answer to them.
-Authors who have achieved “brand” recognition qualify for trademark registration, as...
+Names […]

 Friday, 16 November, 2012 - 09:05

-A writer’s income generally comes from royalties and licensing revenues for works which are protected by copyright.
+Co-author, Gerald M. Levine An author’s income generally comes from royalties and licensing revenues for works which are protected by copyright.
+He has a right to compensation for intellectual production.
 Section 102(a) of the U.S. Copyright Act states that “original works of authorship fixed in any tangible medium of expression” are protected by copyright.
-By definition in Section 102(b) ideas and concepts do not have copyright protection.
-A writing known in the entertainment industry as a “series treatment” which embodies an idea developed for a...
+By […]

 Friday, 14 September, 2012 - 09:51